 At this time in history, the golf course was a Par 71 (5,726m) course.
-In 2011 the ACT Emergency Services Agency (ESA) headquarters relocated from Curtin to the Fairbairn precinct [9] and a new office block was built adjacent to the Par 5 17th fairway (on the outside corner of the dog-leg to the left).
-The golf course soon began receiving complaints about errant golf balls and the Board met with the Airport Operations Manager in an attempt to find amelioration solutions.
-Initially the fence between the course and the ESA building was significantly heightened (at a considerable cost to the Club) and, when this failed to resolve the issue, the Club Board agreed to shorten the hole.
-Work then commenced on reconfiguring the 17th by reducing its length by roughly 150m - making it a Par 4 hole.
-This work was completed in May 2014 and the course became a Par 70 (5,569m).
+In 2011 the ACT Emergency Services Agency (ESA) headquarters controversially relocated from Curtin to the former RAAF Base Fairbairn [9] ... a new glass-fronted office block was built directly adjacent to the Par 5 17th hole on the outside corner of the dog-leg to the left.
+The golf course soon became a target for disgruntled employees who (unhappy with the move from Curtin) complained about the dangers to life-and-limb from the occasional errant golf ball.

+The Fairbairn Golf Club Board met with the Airport Operations Manager to attempt to find amelioration solutions, resulting in the fence between the course and the ESA building being significantly heightened (at a cost to the Club of around \$80,000).